RotCAtt-TransUNet++: Novel Deep Neural Network for Sophisticated Cardiac Segmentation: Methodology

 \subsection{Rotatory Attention Block}

-This technique is commonly applied in natural language processing \cite{rot, general_attention}, which involves three main inputs: the target phrase, the previous phrase (left context), and the next phrase (right context).
-This method assumes that adjacent elements contribute significantly to understanding the central/target phrase.
-In our scenario, if we denote the current encoded input representation as $Z_i \in (B, n, d_f^i)$, we can treat this as a collection of images $\{ Z_i^1, \dots, Z_i^k, \dots, Z_i^B \}$ where each $Z_i^k \in (n, d_f^i)$.
-Thus, three consecutive encoded slices/images can be selected as $\{ Z^{k-1}_i, Z^K_i, Z^{K+1}_i \}$ or $\{ Z^l, Z^t, Z^r \}$.
-For simplicity in notation, we temporarily omit the scale index $i$:
+This technique is typically used in natural language processing, namely text sentiment analysis \cite{rot, general_attention} where there three inputs involved.
+The phrase for which the sentiment needs to be determined (target phrase), the text before target phrase (left context), text after target phrase (right context).
+This greedy method assumes that adjacent phrases would contribute the most to the current center/targer phrase.
+In our context, if we denote the current encoded input representation as $Z_i \in (B,n,d_f^i)$, we can separate this into multiple images $\{Z_i^1, \dots, Z_i^k, \dots, Z_i^B\}$.
+Therefore, three consecutive encoded slices/images can be selected as $\{ Z^{k-1}_i, Z^K_i, Z^{K+1}_i \}$ or $\{ Z^l, Z^t, Z^r \}$ to follow the left-target-right manner.
+For simple mathematical representation, we temporally disregard the scale $i$.
+These 3 encoded images are represented as:

-The goal is to derive a single vector $r \in d_f$ and integrate it with $Z^t$ to adjust the hidden states or transform the position of each embedded patch $z_j^t$ in semantic dimensional space. $Z^t$ is represented as a single vector $r^t$, incorporating necessary information from the left and right contexts by attention mechanism to filter noise and redundant information.
-Firstly, a single target representation is formed by:
+The idea is to extract a single vector $r \in d_f$ and add this vector to $Z^t$ to adjust the hidden states or transform the position of each embedded patch $z_j^t$ in the semantic dimensional space by referring to the information from adjacent slices.
+In detail, we need to represent $Z^t$ as a single vector $r^t$ and incorporate necessary information from left and right context by attention mechanism to avoid noise and redundant information.
+Firstly, a single target representation is created by using pooling layer that takes the average over rows of $Z^t$:

-Similar to the self-attention mechanism in Transformer layers, the key and value are extracted from the left context:
+Then similar to self-attention mechanism in Transformer layers, the key and value matrices are extracted from left context:

-The $r_t$ is now used as a query to create the context vector out of the left context.
-The scores are calculated with the activated general score function with $\text{tanh}$ activation function, and the attention scores are calculated with the softmax function:
+The $r_t$ now is used as a query to create the context vector out of left context.
+The scores are calculated with activated general score function with $\text{tanh}$ activation function and the attention scores are calculated with softmax function:

 A weighted combination of patch embedding is considered as the component representation for left contexts: